Characters: The Amazing Race 15

 - Sore Loser: Garrett had a brief meltdown upon their elimination, and he pouted at the Elimination Station.

-- Spicy Latina: Jessica according to Garret, but they were gone so fast we never saw this.
+- Spicy Latina: Jessica according to Garrett, but they were gone so fast we never saw this.

 Eric Paskel & Lisa Paskel